dropbox/dropbox-sdk-obj-c/README.md

     }];
 ```

 Here's an example for listing a folder's contents.
-In the response handler, we repeatedly call `listFolderContinue:` (for large folders) until we've listed the entire folder.
+In the response handler, we repeatedly call `listFolderContinue:` (for large folders) until we've listed the entire folder:

 ```objective-c
 [[client.filesRoutes listFolder:@"/test/path/in/Dropbox/account"]